Skip to content

 run: mkdocs build

-If the build fails — for example, because a referenced file is missing or a navigation configuration is invalid — the pipeline stops immediately.
+When this runs, MkDocs reads every Markdown file in the docs/ directory and compiles them into a complete HTML site.
+If the build fails because a referenced file is missing, a navigation entry points to a non-existent page, or a configuration value is invalid, the pipeline stops.
 Nothing is deployed until the problem is resolved.

-Before deployment, the pipeline runs automated checks to enforce documentation quality.
+Before deployment, the pipeline runs automated checks to catch problems that human reviewers can miss at scale.

 Check What it catches